 You can disable or enable a saved language by clicking on the edit icon and unchecking or adding the "active" checkbox.

-If you leave the country blank, the language will be gitl for all countries except those for which you have also created an entry.
+If you leave the country blank, the language will be used for all countries except those for which you have also created an entry.
 For example, you can enter German as the language for the DACH region (D, AT, CH).
 As a further entry English without country.
 Then English will be stored as the language for all countries that are not from the DACH region.

-Import → store to xentral
+Import → Shop to Xentral

-Export → xentral to store
+Export → Xentral to shop

 This is how the mapping could look like: